finn-no/maven-deploy/CONTRIBUTE.md

 ## Pull requests

-* merge all commits into on single commit for the pull request
+* Please use [Test-Driven-Development](http://en.wikipedia.org/wiki/Test-driven_development) when changing something
+  * Create small and readable unit-tests in test.js to verify a bug or feature
-* do not alter the version number, this is done in the release process
+  * When the test fails, do the changes in index.js to verify the change
-* when adding new features, make sure to add a test for it
-* make sure you run all tests to verify nothing broke
+* Make sure you run all tests (`npm test`) to verify nothing broke

-	$ npm test
+* Do not alter the version number, this is done in the release process

 ## Code Style Guide

+Follow the jshint-rules.
+Verify by running `npm run lint`.

 If possible use the _.editorconfig_ file in the project as it automates the rule [see [EditorConfig.org](http://editorconfig.org/)].
 Below is a summary: